LLM Product Development: A No-Nonsense Guide to Planning, Building, and Shipping at Scale

 1.1 Model Commoditization

 ChatGPT wowed the world in 2022.
-By 2025 you can spin up GPT-4o, Claude-3.5, Llama-3, or Mistral Mixtral in minutes.
-Capability gaps are shrinking fast.
+By 2025 teams can deploy models such as GPT-4o, Claude, Llama-3, and Mistral models within minutes.
+Capability differences between major models have narrowed for many common tasks.
 Your edge now sits in:

 1.2 Regulatory Heat

-The draft EU AI Act and India’s Digital India Act updates demand audit logs, model documentation, and user transparency.
+The EU AI Act and India’s evolving digital governance frameworks increasingly emphasize transparency, documentation, and auditability.
 The US is aligning via the NIST AI Risk Framework.
 Compliance is no longer optional.

 1.3 User Maturity